gurveervirk/chrome-assist/README.md

 - **Rewrite Text**: Adjust the tone or style of selected text for different contexts.
 - **Compose Text**: Generate new content with formal, neutral, or casual tones in customizable lengths and formats.

+## Availability
+Chrome-Assist’s language detection API is available behind an experimental flag from Chrome 129+ on desktop platforms and Android.
+To use this feature:

+Make sure you are on Chrome version 129.0.6639.0 or above.
+We recommend using [Chrome Canary](https://www.google.com/chrome/canary/) or [Chrome Dev channel](https://www.google.com/chrome/dev/?extra=devchannel) for the latest version.

 ## Getting Started

 To install and run Chrome-Assist: